 Due to the complex bathymetry and extremely large tsunami source employed, the resulting simulation was prone to instabilities.
 Modifications were done on the DEM to make a stable and reliable run.
-The modifications done were to smooth out the DEM that were generating instabilities.
-The existence of Fort Pond also caused some instability during the testing.
+The aim of these modifications was to smooth out the DEM so as to eliminate instabilities.
+The existence of Fort Pond also generated instability during the testing.
 This was resolved by removing the water and replacing it with 1 cm of land.
 This will not affect the solution since the land depth is so shallow that if inundation does occur this area will be quickly flooded.
-From the stable forecast and reference grids, it takes 5.85 minutes to simulate a 4 hour tsunami for the forecast grid and 26.82 hours for the reference grid.
+From the stable forecast and reference grids, it takes 5.85 min to simulate a 4-hr tsunami for the forecast grid and 26.82 hr for the reference grid.